Thinking strategies: a teacher's guide

 | Age Range | All ages with adapted complexity | Upper primary onwards | Early years to secondary | Middle primary onwards | All ages with scaffolding |

 For the purpose of this article, we are focusing on visual thinking strategies that help students organise their thinking.
-These are the types of strategies that a school seamlessly integrate into everyday classroom life.
+These are the types of strategies that a school smoothly integrate into everyday classroom life.
 At Structural Learning, we are particularly interested in academic competency development through explicit thinking strategy instruction.
 By this we mean, enabling a pupil to think their way through classroom tasks and complex challenges.
-We believe that tools that work 'upstream' in the student's mind have a greater positive impact as they enable the learner to 'think for themselves'.
+We believe that tools that work'upstream' in the student's mind have a greater positive impact as they enable the learner to 'think for themselves'.
 These types of strategies include:

 1) Graphic organisers